-The Agency shall give advance notice to Austria of the arrival of inspectors at facilities or material balance areas outside facilities, as follows:
+The Agency shall give advance notice to the Government of Ireland before arrival of inspectors at facilities or material balance areas outside facilities, as follows:

-- (a) For ad hoc inspections pursuant to paragraph (c) of Article 71, at least twenty-four hours; for those pursuant to paragraphs (a) and (b) of Article 71 as well as the activities provided for in Article 48, at least one week; - (b) For special inspections pursuant to Article 73, as promptly as possible after Austria and the Agency have consulted as provided for in Article 77, it being understood that notification of arrival normally will constitute part of the consultations; and - (c) For routine inspections pursuant to Article 72 at least twenty-four hours in respect of the facilities referred to in paragraph (b) of Article 80 and sealed storage installations containing plutonium or uranium enriched to more than 5%, and one week in all other cases.
+- (a) For ad hoc inspections pursuant to Article 70(c), at least 24 hours; for those pursuant to Article 70(a) and (b) as well as the activities provided for in Article 47, at least one week; - (b) For special inspections pursuant to Article 72, as promptly as possible after the Government of Ireland and the Agency have consulted as provided for in Article 76, it being understood that notification of arrival normally will constitute part of the consultations; and - (c) For routine inspections pursuant to Article 71, at least 24 hours in respect of the facilities referred to in Article 79(b) and sealed storage installations containing plutonium or uranium enriched to more than 5%, and one week in all other cases.

 Such notice of inspections shall include the names of the inspectors and shall indicate the facilities and the material balance areas outside facilities to be visited and the periods during which they will be visited.
-If the inspectors are to arrive from outside Austria the Agency shall also give advance notice of the place and time of their arrival in Austria.
+If the inspectors are to arrive from outside Ireland the Agency shall also give advance notice of the place and time of their arrival in Ireland.

-Notwithstanding Article 83, the Agency may, as a supplementary measure, carry out without advance notification a portion of the routine inspections pursuant to Article 80 in accordance with the principle of random sampling.
-In performing any unannounced inspections, the Agency shall fully take into account any operational programme provided by Austria pursuant to paragraph (b) of Article 64.
-Moreover, whenever practicable, and on the basis of the operational programme, it shall advise Austria periodically of its general programme of announced and unannounced inspections, specifying the general periods when inspections are foreseen.
-In carrying out any unannounced inspections, the Agency shall make every effort to minimize any practical difficulties for Austria and facility operators bearing in mind the relevant provisions of Articles 44 and 89.
-Similarly Austria shall make every effort to facilitate the task of the inspectors.
+Notwithstanding the provisions of Article 82, the Agency may, as a supplementary measure, carry out without advance notification a portion of the routine inspections pursuant to Article 79 in accordance with the principle of random sampling.
+In performing any unannounced inspections, the Agency shall fully take into account any operational programme provided by the Government of Ireland pursuant to Article 63(b).
+Moreover, whenever practicable, and on the basis of the operational programme, it shall advise the Government of Ireland periodically of its general programme of announced and unannounced inspections, specifying the general periods when inspections are foreseen.
+In carrying out any unannounced inspections, the Agency shall make every effort to minimize any practical difficulties for the Government of Ireland and for facility operators, bearing in mind the relevant provisions of Articles 43 and 88.
+Similarly the Government of Ireland shall make every effort to facilitate the task of the inspectors.